reshcd/fullstack-hiring-challenge/README.md

 ## Back-end
 You should develop the back-end using Django.
 APIs can be served through Django Rest Framework, feel free to choose what you think it's better.
 Your Django App should be able to receive requests to support all the requirements.

+It's important to you follow the REST principles, respecting HTTP protocol and using properly return codes and HTTP methods.
+Also, all communications should use JSON.

 ## Front-end